-This Singapore Prospectus is a replacement prospectus lodged pursuant to section 298 of the Securities and Futures Act 2001 of Singapore, which replaces the previous prospectus for the UBS (Lux) Bond SICAV registered by the Monetary Authority of Singapore on 10 January 2025 as replaced by the replacement prospectus lodged with the Monetary Authority of Singapore on 20 May 2025.
+This Singapore Prospectus is a replacement prospectus lodged pursuant to section 298 of the Securities and Futures Act 2001 of Singapore, which replaces the previous prospectus for the UBS (Lux) Key Selection SICAV registered by the Monetary Authority of Singapore on 10 January 2025.

-This Singapore Prospectus incorporates and is not valid without the attached Luxembourg Prospectus dated 23 May 2025 for UBS (Lux) Bond SICAV (the "Luxembourg Prospectus").
+This Singapore Prospectus incorporates and is not valid without the attached Luxembourg Prospectus dated 20 May 2025 for UBS (Lux) Key Selection SICAV (the "Luxembourg Prospectus").
 Unless the context otherwise requires, terms defined in the Luxembourg Prospectus shall have the same meaning when used in this Singapore Prospectus except where specifically provided for by this Singapore Prospectus.

-UBS (Lux) Bond SICAV is an open-ended investment company with variable capital incorporated under the laws of Luxembourg and is constituted outside Singapore.
-The management company of the UBS (Lux) Bond SICAV, UBS Asset Management (Europe) S.A. (formerly known as UBS Fund Management (Luxembourg) S.A.), has appointed UBS Asset Management (Singapore) Ltd. (whose details appear in the Directory of this Singapore Prospectus) as the UBS (Lux) Bond SICAV's Singapore Representative and agent for service of process.
+UBS (Lux) Key Selection SICAV is an open-ended investment company with variable capital incorporated under the laws of Luxembourg and is constituted outside Singapore.
+The management company of the UBS (Lux) Key Selection SICAV, UBS Asset Management (Europe) S.A. (formerly known as UBS Fund Management (Luxembourg) S.A.), has appointed UBS Asset Management (Singapore) Ltd. (whose details appear in the Directory of this Singapore Prospectus) as the UBS (Lux) Key Selection SICAV's Singapore Representative and agent for service of process.